 - Teacher’s Forum

 - My Account

-*Lillian "Lil" Hardin was born this date in 1898.
-She was a Black pianist, singer and composer.
+*Lillian "Lil" Hardin was born on this date in 1898.
+She was a Black pianist, singer, and composer.

-She appeared in several Broadway shows including "Hot Chocolates" and "Shuffle Along".
-In the late 1930s she recast herself as a Swing vocalist and recorded 26 vocal songs for Decca records.
-In the 1940s she moved back to Chicago as a soloist in nightclubs.
+She appeared in several Broadway shows, including "Hot Chocolates" and "Shuffle Along."
+In the late 1930s, she recast herself as a Swing vocalist and recorded 26 vocal songs for Decca records.
+In the 1940s, she moved back to Chicago as a soloist in nightclubs.
 She continued to record sporadically up until 1963, often with the old gang of New Orleans/Chicago musicians like Johnny Dodds, Red Allen, Zutty Singleton, Frankie "Half-Pint" Jaxon, Lonnie Johnson, Buster Bailey, Natty Dominque, Lovie Austin, and Sidney Bechet.
-Hardin kept active in the music business all of her life, although far from the limelight.
-Hardin was the most prominent woman in early jazz; a pioneer for females in the field.
+Hardin kept active in the music business all her life, although far from the limelight.
+Hardin was the most prominent woman in early jazz, a pioneer for females in the field.
 During the early jazz period, she was noted for the strong rhythmic force of her play.

 ASCAP Biographical Dictionary